greenpoisoncookie/hello-world/README.md

 Baby's first repository

-You all know what a hello world is, silly.
+You know what a hello world is, silly.